 - a.
-Appropriate clean clothing, towels, and bedding: The bedding must include a mattress made in compliance with national regulatory authority standards; pillow and pillowcase, if mattress does not have a built in pillow; two sheets or an alternative approved by the DOCR, including bed sleeves; and at least one blanket to provide comfort to sustain summer and winter comfort zones; and - b.
+Appropriate clean clothing, towels, and bedding: The bedding must include a mattress. made in compliance with national regulatory authority standards; pillow and pillowcase, if mattress does not have a built-in pillow; two sheets or an alternative approved by the DOCR, including bed sleeves; and at least one blanket to provide comfort to sustain summer and winter comfort zones; and - b.
 The opportunity to exchange or launder sheets and pillowcases at least weekly, or more frequently if directed by the correctional facility administrator.

 Clothing, pillows, and bedding must be laundered prior to issuance to a newly admitted inmate.
 Correctional facilities shall allow inmates to exchange or launder clothing.
-Correctional facilities shall provide the opportunity to exchange or launder clothing, including undergarments and towels, not less than twice weekly.
+Correctional facilities shall provide the opportunity to exchange or launder clothing, including undergarments. and towels, not less than twice weekly.

-Observations: CCJ complies with the standard.

-Standard 067 Removal of Inmate Clothing or Bedding

-Correctional facilities may remove inmate clothing or bedding from an inmate's cell when they determine it is necessary for safety, security, sanitation, or orderly operation of the correctional facility.
+Observations: PCCC is in compliance with the standard.
+Standard 067 Removal of Inmate Clothing or Bedding Compliant: Yes Correctional facilities may remove inmate clothing or bedding from an inmate's cell when they determine it is necessary for safety, security, sanitation, or orderly operation of the correctional facility.
 Correctional facilities shall have written procedures in place for the removal and return of inmate clothing and bedding from an inmate's cell.
 Correctional facility staff shall document the date, time, items, and reason for removal and the date, time, and items returned to the inmate.
+Observations: PCCC is in compliance with the standard.
+Standard 068 Personal Hygiene Products Compliant: Yes